All Episodes

 Hi, welcome back.

-One of the uh reasons I was given earlier today by somebody in email about why I'm wrong, Obama losing in a landslide because there just isn't any enthusiasm for Romney was the evidence of the low turnout in Pennsylvania.
+One of the Reasons I was given earlier today by somebody an email about why I'm wrong, Obama losing in a landslide because there just isn't any enthusiasm for Romney, was the evidence of the low turnout in Pennsylvania, the primaries.

-That there just isn't any enthusiasm, and the vote turnout is ill illustrative of this.
+That there just isn't any enthusiasm in the vote turnout is illustrative of this.

 Well, something big happened in Pennsylvania, nevertheless.

-In Pennsylvania's 134th House District, they spent an I-Popping 100,000 dollars on a TV ad campaign trying to sink the candidacy of Republican Ryan McKenzie by linking him to ultrasound legislation that was before the Pennsylvania legislature.
+In Pennsylvania's 134th House District, they spent an eye-popping $100,000 on a TV ad campaign trying to sink the candidacy of Republican Ryan McKenzie by linking him to ultrasound legislation that was before the Pennsylvania legislature.

 As Politico noted, it was seen as a trial balloon of sorts.

-Well, that trial balloon popped when McKenzie targeted with a hundred thousand dollars worth of ads in a single congressional district, Pennsylvania.
+Well, that trial balloon popped when McKenzie targeted with $100,000 worth of ads in a single congressional district, Pennsylvania.

 Planned Parenthood taking it on the chin.

-In Pennsylvania's 31st district, former Planned Parenthood CEO and board member, a Republican, Helen Bosley, lost in the primary to a pro-life Republican woman, Anne Chapman.
+In Pennsylvania's 31st District, former Planned Parenthood CEO and board member, a Republican, Helen Bosley, lost in the primary to a pro-life Republican woman, Ann Chapman.

-Despite Helen Bosley's endorsement from the Bucks County Republican committee, the pro-life Ann Chapman won with 63 to 37%, a 26-point margin.
+Despite Helen Bosley's endorsement from the Bucks County Republican Committee, the pro-life Ann Chapman won with 63 to 37 percent, a 26-point margin.

 A pro-life Republican beats a pro-choice Republican by 26 points.

-For those of you Republicans inside the beltway, it's the social issues.
+For those of you Republicans inside the Beltway, that's the social issues.

 That's the social issues.